-St. Jude offers several resources on COVID-19 and SARS-CoV-2 for families, patients and clinicians.
+St. Jude offers several resources on COVID-19 for families, patients and clinicians.
 The resources include a coronavirus coloring book, activity book, information on the COVID-19 registry for clinicians and more.

 Tips to help you talk to your child, including learning how your child is feeling and adjusting and how to reinforce normalcy during this uncertain time.